LLNL/camp/docs/sphinx/user_guide/feature/array.rst

     std::array<double, N> arr;

 The only drawback from the STL array implementation is that it can only be used on the ``host``, not any ``device``.
 That's where Camp comes in.
-The ``camp::array`` retains all of the features from the STL array, but can also be run on GPU's!
+The ``camp::array`` retains all of the features from the STL array, but can also be used in GPU device code.

 -----------------------
 The camp::array methods
 -----------------------

-The camp array syntax is exactly the same as the C++ standard library syntax, the only difference being that we use the ``camp`` namespace instead of ``std``.
+The Camp array syntax is exactly the same as the C++ standard library syntax, the only difference being that we use the ``camp`` namespace instead of ``std``.

 .. code-block:: cpp